Supply Chain and Information Systems

 Decision Sciences Institute

 Martens, Bobby J.; Scheibe, Kevin P.; and Bergey, Paul K., "Supply Chains in Sub‐Saharan Africa: A Decision Support System for Small‐Scale Seed Entrepreneurs" (2012).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 36.

 Agricultural Science Commons, Entrepreneurial and Small Business Operations Commons, Operations and Supply Chain Management Commons, Strategic Management Policy Commons, Technology and Innovation Commons